 Howard Erwin LambAugust 2, 1931 ~ October 29, 2017 (age 86)

 Howard Erwin Lamb, 86 of Alexandria Virginia, passed suddenly from a ruptured aortic aneurysm on Sunday, October 29, 2017.
 The only child of Erwin Hazel Lamb and Ruth Buck, Howard grew up in Santa Rosa, California, attended Santa Rosa High School and remained a proud booster of the Santa Rosa High School Foundation throughout his life.
 He completed two years at Santa Rosa Junior College and then received his B.A. in Music Education from San Francisco State College.
 After volunteering for military service in the U.S. Army during the Korean War, Howard served as a music teacher in the public schools of Concord, California.
 Being a big man with a recent military experience, his music room became the place where all the “acting out” kids were sent to settle down.
-He became interested in what made kids (and adults) tick and eventually obtained a multi-discipline doctorate in Physiology, Psychology and Sociology from the University of Delaware, where he taught in the education program for several years.
+He became interested in what made kids (and adults) tick and eventually obtained a multi-discipline doctorate in Psychology and Sociology from the University of Maryland, and then went on to teach in the Education Department at the University of Delaware for several years.

 Early in his adulthood, after reading Autobiography of a Yogi, Howard developed a lifelong interest in Hinduism and became a nonresident member of the Ananda Village, a spiritual cooperative community in Nevada City, California.

 In the 60’s he became involved in the school desegregation work being done by NTL Institute for Applied Behavioral Sciences.
 Eventually he was invited to become a member of that Institute and served throughout the late 60’s to the mid-70’s on its central professional staff, consulting on human relations and community relations training projects.
 He was celebrating his 50th year of membership in this prestigious organization this year.